If you have been the victim of an assault, call 911

 Should you decide to go to a District Court for a 209A Order, you may go to the District Court in the area where you live or.
 The Groveland Police Department falls under the jurisdiction of the Haverhill District Court at the corner of Rte.
 125 and Ginty Blvd. in Haverhill, Ma. ((978) 373 – 4151).
 If you have fled to another area to avoid abuse, you may go to the District Court in the area where you now live.
 Go to the Clerk’s Office in the court and ask for a “protective order” or a “209A Order”.
 You will a packet of forms to complete as an application for a protective order.
 In some courts, there may be a Court Advocate from a local battered women’s service agency to help you with the form.
 A Victim/Witness Advocate from the District Attorney’s Office is also usually available for assistance and to discuss the option of filing criminal charges against your abuser.
 Ask someone at the Clerk’s Office to direct you to the District Attorney’s Victim/Witness Office for help.
 You do not have to file criminal charges in order to obtain a 209A Order.
 However, criminal charges can be helpful in holding a batterer responsible for criminal acts committed against you.
 If there is a criminal violation, the Court can also require a batterer to obtain counseling or other treatment.

-What questions are asked on the form?
+What Questions are asked on the form?

 On the application or complaint forms for a 209A Order, you need to make a sworn statement (affidavit) describing the facts of any recent or past incidents of abuse.
 It is important to provide as much information about the abuser as possible.
 You must also disclose any other existing 209A Orders from any court or any Probate Court action you are involved in, including any divorce or child custody proceedings.

-What relief can I ask for on the application?
+What relief can I ask for on the Application

 You may request the judge to order that the abuser, stop or refrain from abusing you, have no contact with you or a child in your custody and vacate or move out of the house or apartment where you live.
 You may also request the judge to order that you receive support and temporary custody of your children, if the abuser has a legal duty to support or shares custody.
 You may request payment for medical costs incurred due to injuries caused by the abuser and related loss of wages.
 You may ask that the abuser not contact you at work or at a relative’s home, and that your new address be kept confidential from the abuser for your safety.

-What about child custody and visitation?
+What about child custody or visitation?

 A 209A Order from a District Court can provide you with temporary support and custody of your minor children.
 Only the Probate and Family Court, however, can decide child visitation rights.
 A 209A Order from that court may be more helpful in dealing with abuse protection that also involves divorce, long term financial support, child custody and visitation issues.
 You may want to speak with a private attorney for Probate Court or call one of the legal services or victim services listed on this brochure for an attorney referral list.
 Pro-bono (free) or reduced fee legal services may be available.